Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 ***Important Note:*** *iOS keeps track of how much memory each app uses on a given device, and it is set up to kill apps that consume too much.*

 ## Class Learning Objectives/Competencies (5 min)

-And the end of this class, you should be able to...
+At the end of this class, you should be able to...

 1. Explain how memory management works in Swift, including when and why to use Strong, Weak, or Unowned
 2. Identify and resolve strong reference cycles (retain cycles)
-3. Demonstrate knowledge of:
-- how weak references can be used to break reference cycles
-- how to use built-in tools and techniques to find memory leaks caused by retain cycles
+3. Demonstrate proficiency in using built-in tools and techniques to find memory leaks caused by retain cycles

-## Initial Exercise (10 min)
+## Initial Exercise (5 min)

-In Pairs, discuss how you would respond to these iOS interview questions:
+In pairs, briefly discuss with your partner your initial, top-of-mind responses to these common interview questions:

 1. When and why would you use the keyword *weak*?
 2. What is a *retain cycle*?
 Can you give examples of when a retain cycle might occur?